-Mexico is comfortably one of the most influential economies in the world and is estimated to be the7th largest global power in the world by 2050.
-Investing in forming your company in Mexico will open up opportunities to operate in some of the most dynamic and exciting development spaces in the world with innovation and cutting-edge technology in abundance.
+Mexico is comfortably one of the most influential economies in the world and is estimated to be the 7th largest global power in the world by 2050.
+If you want to incorporate a company in Mexico you will open up opportunities to operate in some of the most dynamic and exciting development spaces in the world with innovation and cutting-edge technology in abundance.
 The list includes world-class aerospace facilities in Queretaro, a plethora of car manufacturing plants dotted around the country which have turned Mexico’s automotive sector into the largest in Latin America as well as a blossoming medical supplies, fintech and renewable energy sectors.

 The Mexican Stock Corporation